radhika2026/Daily-Expense-Prediction-and-Analysis-citywise/README.md

 Analyzed the amount of money being spent every day on transport, food, grocery, etc. also compared cities on the basis of daily expenses.
 Used the data to predict future expenses.
 # analyzing daily expenses, real use-case

-### Revision 1.1. - the 1.0 version, made until the deadline is in the repo

-> I don't see the benefit of this being a gist, let alone a jupyter notebook, if one is so eager to run the code themselves I provided one with minor changes due to the original code using API keys I'm not willing to share.

-## Motivation

-Each day people spend money on various things.
-Each transaction holds a bunch of meta information.
-Instead of going to waste, that information can be used to learn about one's tendencies.
-What percentage of money is spent on food?
-On transport?
-Traveling?
-How expensive are the cities that were visited?
-How much money is spent daily?
-Weekly?
-Monthly?
-Can we use the data to predict future expenses?

 ## Objective of the study: